PrantikaBhowmik/Preporessing-HMI-Magnetograms/README.md

 # Preporessing-HMI-Magnetograms
 Python scripts to pre-process HMI-SHARP magnetograms with all three magnetic field components (Bx, By and Bz) when a list of SHARP regions is supplied (e.g. SHARPS.txt).
+Download all the Python scripts with the SHAPRs.txt file.

+Start with running prepare_data.py, followed by AR_cutout to complete processing the data

 The Python script "prepare_data.py" downloads three components of HMI SHARP patches